TBarnhart2/DnD/content/Campaign Session Plans/Session 0.md

 Regardless of their answer, they all wake up in the hospital, with minor wounds.

+If anyone reached out to touch it, the person with the highest role wakes up with a small yellow-orange "marble" in the palm of your hand.

  Soon after waking, they begin to talk to counselors and nobles asking what happened They answer for a couple min, and then the counsel leaves